spinnaker-hackathon/gardening/README.md

 - All other Zoom meeting links for the event will be available as channel topics in [event Slack channels](https://www.spinnaker.io/community/gardening/slack-map/)
 - [What to hack](https://www.spinnaker.io/community/gardening/what-to-hack/) and [Hackathon logistics](https://www.spinnaker.io/community/gardening/hack-logistics/) guidance available on spinnaker.io

+## Training and Development Environments

+We'll offer two sessions of the New Spin Contribution Walkthrough Workshop at the July event.
+This will provide a managed sandbox environment in AWS EKS, thanks to our compute sponsor, Amazon.
+Each participant is assigned their own namespace in the cluster, with access to that namespace only.
+Participants will install Spinnaker there, and then use Telepresence to set up a local development environment for Spinnaker services that is connected to the remote K8S cluster.
+With that set up, participants will walk through making code changes to Spinnaker services Orca and Deck, using the creation of a new stage as an example.

+After the workshops, we will share a recording of the walkthrough with Gardening attendees so that everyone can use the training asynchronously.
+Attendees can also access the EKS cluster and use the development environment!
+Just @ mention @Fernando Freire in #gardening-general to request a namespace, and we'll create one for you to develop in.

+We're also offering a Plugin Development Workshop.
+Participants will need to have Spinnaker running in Kubernetes to follow along.
+The New Spin Workshop environment fulfills this requirement with the sandbox environment, but another Spinnaker environment in K8S will work, too.

 ## How to participate and earn prizes